-With a strong commitment to personal and professional excellence, Lorraine joined the staff of the Early Learning Center on February 23, 2017.
+With a strong commitment to personal and professional excellence, Lorraine joined the staff of the Early Learning Center in February 2017.
 Prior, she served for 24 years as an assistant teacher, lead teacher, and most recently as director in the Early Childhood Center at Brooklyn College.
 As an experienced early childhood educator and administrator with 31 years in the field, Lorraine holds B.A. and M.S. degrees in Early Childhood Education from Brooklyn College, along with several certifications in teaching, supervision, and administration.
 She also has an array of experience in leadership, curriculum planning, grant writing, and in creating a supportive family-friendly environment for diverse student-parents, as well as designing conducive classroom settings for infant/toddlers, and pre-school and school-age children.
 She holds memberships in several professional organizations to include the National Coalition for Campus Childcare Centers, NYC Association for Educators of Young Children, and the Child Care Council of City University of New York.

 Patricia received a Bachelor’s Degree in Business Administration from Baruch College (CUNY) in 2014.
 She worked at the Student Life office as a student assistant and as the Coordinator.
 There she managed budgets, finances, and worked with many students on a daily basis assisting them with all kinds of everyday collegiate issues.
 She is bilingual (English, Spanish) and baking is her passion.

 Lynn Schaul is a theater arts specialist and has been in the field of Arts Education for over two decades.
 She is a graduate of NYU’s program in Educational Theater and holds a Master’s degree in Technology in Education.
 Lynn has toured nationally with Children’s Theaters and has led Arts in Education programs throughout New York City and Los Angeles.
 Lynn uses the power of play and make believe to help children develop language and explore the world around them.